 The Revised Fees and Costs Disclosure Regime Under RG 97

-ASFA’s comprehensive product compliance workshop will help you understand and comply with the required changes under RG 97: Disclosing fees and costs in PDSs and periodic statements The special one-hour virtual workshop looks at the major changes to the fees and costs disclosure regime, how to prepare to comply with the new regime, and the compliance dates, as well as lessons learned from implementation to date.
+ASFA’s comprehensive product compliance workshop will help you understand and comply with the required changes under RG 97: Disclosing fees and costs in PDSs and periodic statements The special one-hour virtual workshop explores the major changes to the fees and costs disclosure regime, how to prepare to comply with the new regime, and the compliance dates, as well as lessons learned from implementation to date.

-Facilitated by Lisa-Marie McKechnie, Partner, Financial Services Law at Ernst & Young, and Kathy Neilson, Senior Manager, Financial Services Law at Ernst & Young.
-Formerly at ASIC from 2016 to 2019, Kathy led the review and re-write of RG 97.
+Facilitated by Lisa-Marie McKechnie, Partner, Financial Services Law at Ernst & Young, and Kathy Neilson, Director, Financial Services Law at Ernst & Young.
+Kathy was formerly at ASIC from 2016 to 2019 and led the review and re-write of RG 97.

 Partner, Financial Services Law, Ernst & Young

 Lisa-Marie McKechnie is a Partner in EY’s Financial Services team in Sydney who specialises in superannuation and life insurance, prudential regulation and privacy and data protection.

 Lisa-Marie advises trustees on all aspects of their fund operations including: